firatfolcay/arszilla.github.io/_posts/2019-07-01-htb-netmon.markdown

 Service Info: OSs: Windows, Windows Server 2008 R2 - 2012; CPE: cpe:/o:microsoft:windows
 ```

-The scan tells us that there is `HTTP` on Port 80 with PRTG Network Monitor installed on it and `FTP` on Port 21
+We can see that 5 services are running but the most notable ones are `HTTP` on Port 80 with PRTG Network Monitor
-which we can login to it anonymously.
+installed on it and `FTP` on Port 21 with anonymous login enabled.

 ### User Flag
-Let's take a look at the `FTP` by logging in anonymously.
+Taking a look at the `FTP` by logging in anonymously, we see `user.txt` in `C:/Users/Public`.

 ```
 $ ncftp 10.10.10.152